martys34/os_hw3/README.md

 The info, freelist and ls work by just typing in "info" or "ls".

+If the working directory has other directories one could cd into, doing an ls on the directory will show the contents of the directory.
+Example: <code>ls dir</code> will do an ls on the directory called dir without changing the working directory.

 The read command works by typing "read" followed by the file to be read, the starting byte position, and the number of bytes to read.
 Example: <code>read const.txt 0 1000</code> will read the from const.txt starting from the first byte to the 1000th byte.